Hurricane Idalia chases Florida residents from the Gulf Coast as forecasters warn of storm surge

 CEDAR KEY, Fla.
-(AP) — Idalia strengthened into a hurricane Tuesday and barreled toward Florida's Gulf Coast as authorities warned residents of vulnerable areas to pack up and leave to escape the twin threats of high winds and devastating flooding.
+(AP) — Florida residents living in vulnerable coastal areas were ordered to pack up and leave Tuesday as Hurricane Idalia gained steam in the warm waters of the Gulf of Mexico and threatened to unleash life-threatening storm surges and rainfall.

-Idalia was churning in the Gulf of Mexico as a Category 1 storm, but it was projected to come ashore early Wednesday as a Category 3 system with sustained winds of up to 120 mph (193 kph) in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.
+Idalia had strengthened to a Category 2 system on Tuesday afternoon with winds of 100 mph (155 kph).
+The hurricane was projected to come ashore early Wednesday as a Category 3 system with sustained winds of up to 120 mph (193 kph) in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.
 The result could be a big blow to a state still dealing with lingering damage from last year's Hurricane Ian.

-The National Weather Service in Tallahassee called Idalia “an unprecedented event” since no major hurricanes on record have ever passed through the bay abutting the Big Bend region.
+The National Weather Service in Tallahassee called Idalia “an unprecedented event” since no major hurricanes on record have ever passed through the bay abutting the Big Bend.

 On the island of Cedar Key, Commissioner Sue Colson joined other city officials in packing up documents and electronics at City Hall.
-She had a message for the almost 900 residents who were under mandatory orders to evacuate the island near the coast of the Big Bend region.
+She had a message for the almost 900 residents who were under mandatory orders to evacuate.
 More than a dozen state troopers went door to door warning residents that storm surge could rise as high as 15 feet (4.5 meters).

 “One word: Leave,” Colson said.
 “It’s not something to discuss.”